iVis-at-Bilkent/cytoscape.js-node-editing/README.md

                   return node.css('min-height-bias-bottom');
                 },

-                // These optional function will be executed to set the width/height of a node in this extension
+                // These optional functions will be executed to set the width/height of a node in this extension
                 // Using node.css() is not a recommended way (http://js.cytoscape.org/#eles.style) to do this.
-Therefore, overriding these defaults
+Therefore,
-                // so that a data field or something like that will be used to set node dimentions instead of directly calling node.css()
+                // overriding these defaults so that a data field or something like that will be used to set node dimentions
-                // is highly recommended (Of course this will require a proper setting in the stylesheet).
+                // instead of directly calling node.css() is highly recommended (Of course this will require a proper
+                // setting in the stylesheet).
                 setWidth: function(node, width) {
                     node.css('width', width);
                 },